Jeffrey Deskovic Goes Back To Prison

 oblivious to all of these things.
 As I walked about the prison grounds another thought went through my mind.
 The prison building served as a portal to another world, as if the two different worlds ran parallel to each other and only at certain points, such as the front door of a prison or a courtroom, were there portals from one world to another, from one reality to another.
 As we went through the visitor processing center, filling out various paperwork and supplying various information, the thought ran through my mind that my mother, and occasionally other relatives, went through this process in order to visit me.
 I felt funny witnessing and experiencing this side of prison which I had never been exposed to before.
 And the process was completed fairly quickly, I remember thinking that it was not so bad, that I could do that again by myself.
 I suppose that was because visitor harassment, which had been a usual tactic engaged in by various correction officers at many of

-, and delaying the processing, were not being employed for some reason that day.
+the prisons in order to discourage visitors from coming to see prisoners, such as by requiring them to remove clothing items, and delaying the processing, were not being employed for some reason that day.
 As many family and friends of inmates know only too well, usually they

 are not called until after the visitor is in the waiting area, and a half hour, to several hours, often go by before a prisoner is alerted of the visit and allowed into the room.
 It is but one of many methods that correction officers and staff employ to discourage visitors from returning.